State Submetering Regulations: What You Need to Know

 North Carolina

 North Carolina requires submetering for all utilities once submeters are installed and approved by the North Carolina Utilities Commission (NCUC).
 The regulation mandates that properties with submeters must bill based on actual usage and cannot revert to estimated billing for more than three months.
 This ensures ongoing accuracy and fairness in utility billing, maintaining transparency and trust between property owners and tenants.
+No new submetering mandates have been introduced, but property owners must still comply with the requirement that estimated billing cannot exceed three months under NCUC guidelines.

 Washington

 In Washington, submetering for hot water is mandatory in multifamily buildings to ensure accurate billing for hot water usage, promoting water conservation and fair billing practices.
 The Washington Administrative Code (WAC) 246-290-496 provides detailed guidelines on the installation and maintenance of hot water submeters, ensuring that these devices are installed correctly and maintained for optimal performance.
+While no new legislation has been enacted, enforcement of Washington’s existing energy codes continues to drive submetering adoption, particularly in large commercial and multifamily buildings.

 Maryland

 Maryland requires submetering for gas and electricity in residential units within apartment houses, office buildings, or shopping centers.
 The regulations ensure that utility costs are allocated fairly among tenants based on their actual usage.
 Submetering must be approved by the local housing authority, and the regulations are designed to promote transparency and fairness in utility billing.
+The Maryland Public Service Commission (PSC) continues to oversee submetering compliance, and property owners must ensure that submeters used for billing meet ANSI accuracy standards and PSC certification requirements.

 Indiana